Étaules, Charente-Maritime: Press

 Local press is represented by the daily Sud Ouest, headquartered in Bordeaux, which has a local edition from Royan.

 Broadband Internet

 Two Main distribution frame are located in the commune.
 In 2013, they are unbundled by several alternative operators (SFR, Free, and Bouygues Telecom) in addition to the incumbent operator, Orange.
 ADSL, ADSL2+, Re-ADSL 2, and ADSL television are available in the commune.

 Worship

-Etaules belongs to the Roman Catholic Diocese of La Rochelle and Saintes which has been a sub-division of the Ecclesiastical province of Poitiers since 2002 (Ecclesiastical Province of Bordeaux before that date) and the Deanery of Marennes-Oléron.
-The parish is included in the Parish of the Arvert Peninsula centred on Marennes.
+Etaules belongs to the Roman Catholic Diocese of La Rochelle and Saintes which has been a sub-division of the Ecclesiastical province of Poitiers since 2002 (Ecclesiastical Province of Bordeaux before that date) and the Deanery of Royan.
+The parish is included in the Parish of the Arvert Peninsula centred on La Tremblade.

 Etaules houses a Church of the Reformed Church where there are services on some Sundays at 10:30am, alternating between La Tremblade, Marennes, Arvert, and Chaillevette.

 Other religions do not have a place of worship in the town.